JoungWoo/ankus/README.md

 [The ankus project & License]
  * The ankus project consists of three as an open source
  * ankus has Dual licensed under the community and commercial licenses
-  - ankus core project : apache v2.0 license
-  - ankus web project : GPL-v3.0 license
-  - ankus visualization project: BSD license
+ * community license is following GPL-v3.0 license

 [Demonstration Site]
   - http://www.openankus.org:18080